Q-Diffusion: Quantizing Diffusion Models: Method

-In diffusion models inference, the denoising process can be interpreted as a procedure that starts from a sample taken from an isotropic Gaussian distribution, and gradually removes the noise at each time step to recover the corresponding "denoised" image from the training data distribution in the end.
-This indicates inputs at nearby consecutive time steps will have relatively similar distributions, while inputs at distant time steps are distributed more diversely between one another, as illustrated by \fig{fig:diffusion} and \fig{act_tstep}.
-With this observation, we randomly sample a few intermediate inputs uniformly in a fixed interval across all time steps to generate a small calibration set, in order to balance the size of the calibration set and its representation ability of the distribution across all time steps.
-We empirically found that the sampled calibration data is able to recover most of the INT4 quantized models' performance after the calibration, thus adapting this sampling scheme to create the calibration dataset for quantization error correction.
-Activation functions are kept running at full precision.
+Since the output distributions of consecutive time steps are often very similar, we propose to randomly sample intermediate inputs uniformly in a fixed interval across all time steps to generate a small calibration set.
+This effectively balances the size of the calibration set and its representation ability of the distribution across all time steps.
+Empirically, we have found that the sampled calibration data can recover most of the INT4 quantized models' performance after the calibration, making it an effective sampling scheme for calibration data collection for quantization error correction.

 To calibrate the quantized model, we divide the model into several reconstruction blocks \cite{li2021brecq}, and iteratively reconstruct outputs and tune the clipping range and scaling factors of weight quantizers in each block with adaptive rounding \cite{Nagel2020UpOD} to minimize the mean squared errors between the quantized and full precision outputs.
 We define a core component that contains residual connections in the diffusion model UNet as a block, such as a Residual Bottleneck Block or a Transformer Block.
 Other parts of the model that do not satisfy this condition are calibrated in a per-layer manner.
-This has been shown to improve the performance to fully layer-by-layer calibration due to better addressing the inter-layer dependencies and generalization \cite{li2021brecq}.
-For activation quantization, since activations keep changing over inputs, doing adaptive rounding is infeasible and we only adjust step sizes of quantizers according to~\cite{Esser2020LEARNED}.
-The overall calibration workflow for the quantization is described as follows:
+This technique has been shown to improve the performance compared to fully layer-by-layer calibration since it address the inter-layer dependencies and generalization better \cite{li2021brecq}.
+For activation quantization, since activations are constantly changing during inference, doing adaptive rounding is infeasible.
+Therefore, we only adjust the step sizes of activation quantizers according to to~\cite{Esser2020LEARNED}.
+The overall calibration workflow is described in Alg. \ref{alg:calib}.